Israel-Tanjiro/Geant4_Installations/README.md

 ccmake ..
 ```
 you will see an figure like this.

 ![Workflow Diagram](Gean4_installation.png)

 press c to generate, If everthing is ok. \\
 Turn on the following options:\\
 Select the directory where you want to install geant4, remember this path, you will need to install G4CMP
-presee g, this is to configure, if you do not have errors.
+presee g, this is to configure, if you do not have any errors.

 ```bash
 make -j4
 ```
-After some minutes typw
+After some minutes type
 ```bash
 make install
 ```